kubernetes/community/contributors/design-proposals/dynamic-admission-control-configuration.md

 ## Future work

-1. allow the user to POST the individual initializer/webhook, expressing partial order among initializers/webhooks, and let a controller assembles the ordered list of initializers/webhooks.
+1. allow the user to POST to individual initializer/webhook, expressing partial order among initializers/webhooks, and let a controller assembles the ordered list of initializers/webhooks.